 Category : Sports

-With the preseason beginning and many fantasy drafts planned for the next few weekends, it’s time to prep for your 2018 Fantasy Football team.
-Here is my advice/predictions as it relates to running backs and wide receivers:
+With the preseason beginning and many fantasy drafts planned for the next few weekends, it’s time to prep for your 2019 Fantasy Football team.
+Here is my advice/predictions as it relates to tight ends, kickers, and defenses:

 - Obviously, the other skill positions are the sexier in fantasy football, but having an elite (or at least solid) tight end can be the difference between a championship and a consolation prize.
 One year I won the league because Jason Witten threw a touchdown, no joke, it happens, so don’t forget about this position come draft day.
 Travis Kelce is the undisputed #1 TE and the only one that should be drafted at all high.
 The Chiefs will score, he’ll be the recipient often, and you should try to pair him with Mahomes if you can, that would be pleasant.
 After Kelce, the Tier Two guys can sure help, but aren’t worth a reach: Ertz, Kittle, Henry, Howard, Cook.
 I really like Cook with his new team and I think Drew Brees will throw to him a lot; he won’t put up Jimmy Graham In New Orleans numbers, but he could still help your team immensely.
 If you don’t get someone from those groups, try your luck at the next bunch of serviceable options: Engram, Rudolph, Ebron, Walker, McDonald, Njoku.
 Greg Olsen & Jimmy Graham have become a little old & unreliable, so avoid those guys unless you want to take a chance at having them as backup in case they still have some surprises left.